 Tired of waiting for your spring garden to come alive?
 There are decorative ways you can add color, style and interest now.
 Perk up all your outdoor spaces with attractive garden décor you repurpose from items you may already have on hand.
 Whether you want to add a touch of whimsy, modernistic, or rustic casual style to your garden, we’ve got a creative DIY idea for you.

-Transform a bird bath into a table or planter – Instead of hauling a leaky concrete bird bath to the dump, try one of these repurpose ideas.
+Instead of hauling a leaky concrete bird bath to the dump, try one of these repurpose ideas.
 Either choice will spruce up a sunroom or your outdoor garden and living spaces.